Annie Get Your Flame Thrower! Scientists say Zombie Apocalypse Already Here…

 Hippocampus is super regenerative.

 So if you think you are depressed, or may have been in the past,

 My experience as a depression survivor and coach, concurs with the study, it does seem once you’ve been depressed the physical changes to the brain which occur make it likely your depression will return.

-Unless you are journaling, tracking your mental state in some clear and accurate way, you will not see your descent from ok, to sorta down,
+Unless you are tracking your states, you will not see the cycle, the descent from ok, to sorta down,

 You could over eat, or work yourself to the exclusion of everything else like sleep, food, and companionship.

-If you are tracking your mental states, you will see right there, recorded in black and white, which direction your mental state is trending.
+But if you are tracking your mental states, you will see right there, recorded in black and white, which direction your mental state is trending.

 and be more aware of possible challenging situations.

 Knowledge is power after all, right?